bitsofcotton/goki_check_cc/README.md

 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .

 # How to use
-Please touch Makefile for Eigen and stdc++ enabled.
+Please touch Makefile for stdc++ enabled.
 This program needs ascii raw ppm files to input/output.
-To convert image files to raw ppm, it is powerful tool that imagemagick with 'convert from.image -compress none to.ppm'.
+To convert image files to raw ppm, it is powerful tool that https://www.imagemagick.org/ with 'convert from.image -compress none to.ppm'.
+For speed, http://eigen.tuxfamily.org/ library is needed, and for bone information, https://github.com/jessey-git/fx-gltf/ library is needed.

 # Parameters
 * enlarge.hh